Brand

 placeholder

-Undergraduate degree: Physics, St. Joseph's College, Bangalore, India
+Undergraduate Degree: Physics, MES College, Bangalore, India

 At OSIM from: 2021